utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 Before the custom function, the [`createRulesetFunction` Spectral function](#createrulesetfunction) is imported into the file.
 This enables you to define the expected options in a [JSON Schema](#json-schema) to validate whether the [provided options in your rule](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) match specific criteria.

 The custom function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using `then.functionOptions`.
 The value of `values` is a list of numeric strings.
-If the `input` path returns a value already in the list, the rule violation is triggered.
+If the `targetVal` path returns a value already in the list, the rule violation is triggered.

-After the custom function, `export default` or `module.exports` calls the `createRulesetFunction` Spectral function and includes the following arguments: a JSON Schema defining the custom function's expected options and the custom function's name.
+After the custom function, `export default` or `module.exports` calls the `createRulesetFunction` Spectral function and includes the following arguments: a JSON object containing JSON Schemas defining the value that the `given` property returns and the custom function's expected options, and the custom function's name.
 This exports the custom function so the rule can add it using `then.function`.

 ```js
 // filename: not_in_enumeration